cyborg-client/Remap-server/README.md

 > `every-ms` specifies the interval (in millisec) of received data packages

 ### Returned Data Format
-The server returns an array with 60 elements (one per multielectrode channel).
+The server returns an array with 60 count numbers of spikes per time interval (one value per multielectrode channel).
 ```
 [<ch1>, <ch2>,<ch3>, ... , <ch60>]
 ```
 Example:
 ```
-[0, 1, 1, 0, 0, ... , 1, 0, 0]
+[0, 1, 3, 0, 0, ... , 4, 0, 1]
 ```
-> A `1`/`0` means that a spike occured, or not, in that time segment.